cbranch101/react-wiring-library/docSite/website/docs/basics/prepping.md

 In general, focus on elements that are going to change in some relevant way in your tests.
 If there's nothing to verify, don't bother targeting or serializing them.

-Because `TodoList` is the top level that were going to call `toMatchSnapshot` on in our tests, it always needs to have a test ID (so the serializer can find it), even if it was possible to target it some other way
+Because `TodoList` is the top level that were going to call `toMatchSnapshot` on in our tests, it always needs to have a test ID (so the serializer can find it), even if it was possible to target it some other way.

+>Always add the data-testid attribute to the top level of any element you want to serialize

 ```javascript
 const TodoList = ({todos}) => {